 The female hero when wearing the Prometheus armor.

 Rock Bottom: Once the hero completes the Runix Cube and goes to Escherion the hero stupidly tosses the cube at Escherion, believing it will somehow defeat him.
 Unfortunately, they just gave Escherion the key item to summon the Hydra and are soon kicked out of the inversion tower.
-They then ask what else could go wrong...then the shadow of the Hydra is over them.
+They then ask what else could go wrong...cue the shadow of the Hydra is over them.

 Rule of Three: This is prominently seen in the Live Events/Special Events, but it also pops up in quests every now and then.